PerfectlySoft/Perfect-Mustache/README.md

 }
 ```

-The template page handler, which you would impliment might look like the following.
+The template page handler, which you would impliment, might look like the following.

 ```swift
 struct TestHandler: MustachePageHandler { // all template handlers must inherit from PageHandler